Food Allergies, Sensitivities, Intolerances and Adverse Reactions

 Digestive symptoms are the most common system affected by food intolerance.
 Imbalanced gut flora with associated yeast or candida are often part of the problem.
 The most common example of a food intolerance is lactose intolerance.
 Here, the body can’t break down the lactose and it affects they body with symptoms such as abdominal cramping and diarrhea.
 The funny thing about lactose intolerance though is that the process of pasteurization breaks down the lactase enzyme used in the digestion of lactose so this makes the dairy product a bigger problem than if the milk were ingested raw.

 Multiple chemical Sensitivities fit into the food intolerance category.
 It’s my philosophy that many people are not intolerant to foods as much as they are intolerant to the sprays and chemicals used in growing these foods.
 I’ll be delving into this deeper in my next newsletter.

 An adverse reaction to a food is any troublesome reaction after ingesting a food.
 This could include food poisoning or toxicity—like eating a tainted food or a poisonous mushroom or too much of a food that has tipped your body in the direction of a negative reaction.

 Muscle testing works best for determining food allergies.
 Once you learn this technique you’ll have it always and even if the foods you eat now are modified somehow in the future you can determine what component is causing problems.
 We can also use food allergies to test which supplements or homeopathics will work in helping with the detoxification process which cuts out days of agony.

-Case Study: How to determine what a person is allergic to.
+Case Study: How to determine what Food Allergies a person has